Charles Saxton (sportsman)

-Charles Kesteven Saxton MBE (23 May 1913 – 4 July 2001) was a New Zealand first-class rugby union and cricket player, and a rugby union coach and administrator.
+Charles Kesteven Saxton MBE (23 May 1913 – 4 July 2001) was a New Zealand rugby union and cricket player, coach and administrator.

 Early life

-Born in Kurow, Saxton was educated at Otago Boys' High School in Dunedin, where he was a member of the school's 1st XV rugby team between 1931 and 1932 coached by Jimmy Duncan.
+Born at Kurow in North Otago, Saxton was educated at Otago Boys' High School in Dunedin, where he was a member of the school's 1st XV rugby team between 1931 and 1932 coached by Jimmy Duncan.

 Rugby union career

 A halfback, Saxton represented Otago, South Canterbury, and Southland at a provincial level, and was a member of the New Zealand national side, the All Blacks, in 1938.
 He played seven matches for the All Blacks including three internationals.
 At the conclusion of World War II he captained the 2nd New Zealand Expeditionary Force "Kiwis" team on their 1945–46 tour of Britain and Europe.

 Returning to New Zealand, Saxton coached the Pirates club in Dunedin, and was an assistant coach of the Otago team from 1948 to 1957.
 In 1967 he managed the All Blacks on their tour of Britain, France and Canada.
 Saxton served on the council of the New Zealand Rugby Football Union (NZRFU) from 1957 to 1971 and was president of the NZRFU in 1974.
 He was elected a life member of the NZRFU two years later.

 In 1967, Saxton wrote the coaching booklet The ABC of Rugby, which had a print run of 70,000 copies, in conjunction with the NZRFU.

 In the 1978 New Year Honours, Saxton was appointed a Member of the Order of the British Empire, for services to rugby.